Hagfish

 Hagfish are also called snot snakes, I say aloud, searching under the comforter for my underwear.

-Huh? my husband asks, wobbling, his foot searching for the leg-hole of his boxers.
+Huh? my husband asks, wobbling on one leg, his foot probing for the leg-hole of his jeans.

-Suddenly halved by pain, I sit on the edge of the bed until it passes through my pelvis.
+Suddenly halved by pelvic pain, I sit on the edge of the bed until it passes.

 *